-If you’re going to purchase a glider for the nursery, I recommend investing in a non-toxic glider to avoid having a chair that off-gasses toxic chemicals the air in the nursery (and in your home).
+If you’re going to purchase a glider for the nursery, I recommend investing in a high-quality, low-tox glider to avoid having an uncomfortable chair in the nursery… or one that off-gasses toxic chemicals the air in your baby’s room (and in your home).
 Below I’ve listed some recommendations for non-toxic gliders and rocking chairs that are Greenguard certified and made with better materials.
 Please note that these manufacturers frequently change their inventory, so if one model is no longer available, you might find an updated version or a different model for sale.

 What Should You Look for in a Nursery Glider?